John Kundla: Minneapolis Lakers (1947–1959)

 Following the St. Paul's College of St. Thomas Tommies' 1946–47 season, the new professional franchise in town, the Minneapolis Lakers of the National Basketball League extended an offer to Kundla to coach the team.
 Kundla turned the offer down, however, as he was not impressed with the professional ranks.
 Team representatives returned, and this time the offer had been upped to $6,000 (twice his St. Thomas salary) and Kundla took the job at age 31.

 Kundla and the Lakers were immediately successful.
 A month into the 1947–48 season, future Hall of Fame center George Mikan became available when the Chicago American Gears, folded.
 Outhustling the rest of the NBL and the teams of the rival Basketball Association of America (BAA), the predecessor of the National Basketball Association (NBA), the Lakers signed Mikan.
 In a span of a week in April 1948, Kundla guided the George Mikan-led Lakers, which also included star Jim Pollard, to both the World Professional Basketball Tournament title and the NBL title.
-In the NBL finals, he Lakers defeated the Washington Capitals and Coach Red Auerbach in the 1949 BAA Finals 4 games to 2.
+In the NBL finals, the Lakers defeated the Washington Capitols and Coach Red Auerbach in the 1949 BAA Finals 4 games to 2.